 Biophysics is the bridge between biology and physics.
 To foster interactions with biology, it has thus become tradition to liaise with the ÖGMBT and hold the Annual Biophysics Austria Meeting as satellite of the Annual ÖGMBT meeting.
 In our Biophysics Austria meetings we highlight recent advances of Biophysicists in Austria, including cell biophysics, membranes, channels & transporters, nanoscale biophysics, proteins, nucleic acids, systems biophysics, theoretical biophysics, biophysical techniques, and new emerging areas.
 This year’s session chair will be Werner Baumgartner (Biomedical Mechatronics, Johannes Kepler University Linz).

 Please register via the official ÖGMBT registration site.
+There is reduced registration fee for Biophysics Austria members: just indicate your membership in the comments box.
 We are looking forward to meeting you in Salzburg!

 New scientific images by Austrian biophysicists.
 Click on images to enlarge, navigate and get some informations.